Gignite/the-cure/README.md

 ## Magic

-Usually I try to avoid magic code but expressing fields and relationships is repetative and I believe some so-called magic is acceptable in specialised areas.
+Usually I try to avoid magic code but expressing fields and relationships is repetitive and I believe some so-called magic is acceptable in specialised areas.

 ``` php